sematext/docs/docs/logs/faq.md

 #### **Where is my data stored**

-Logsene runs and stores data in Amazon AWS in the US.
+Logsene runs and stores data in Amazon AWS in the US and the EU.
+You can choose if you want your account and your data in the US or in the EU.

 #### **How long is my data stored**